pineunity/apmec/doc/source/contributor/tacker_functional_test.rst

 new packages needed for functional test make sure they are added in test-requirements.txt.

-Asserting values in testcase: The base class BaseTackerTest inherits base.TestCase which has inbuild assert functions which can be used in testcase.
+Asserting values in testcase: The base class BaseApmecTest inherits base.TestCase which has inbuild assert functions which can be used in testcase.
 Eg: assertIsNotNone, assertEqual

-Tacker-client: In base.py we instantiate apmecclient object which has apis to create/delete/list vnfd/vnf once given the necessary parameters.
+Apmec-client: In base.py we instantiate apmecclient object which has apis to create/delete/list vnfd/vnf once given the necessary parameters.
 Verify apmecclient/v1_0/client.py for all the apmec related apis supported.